 Salvias are popular all the world over.
-I’ve seen them growing in England, the Canary Islands, Mexico and in many different places here in the US.
+I’ve seen them growing in England, the Canary Islands, Mexico, and in many different places here in the US.
 These plants are so versatile because they can comfortably fit into many styles of gardens from old fashioned cottage right up to modern simplistic.
-They grow well here in California where our Mediterranean climate suits them to a tee and they are loved because they have a long bloom time.
-Their non thirsty ways just plain make sense given our lack of rainfall for the last 3 years.
+This is all about pruning perennials salvias so the plants stay healthy and flower in abundance.

 I was a professional gardener in the San Francisco Bay Area for over 15 years.
 This is where I first learned all about perennial salvias.
 The nursery where I worked in Berkeley sold many different species and varieties of them.
 This post is all about sharing what I know about pruning the two most popular types of perennial salvias which you probably have in your own garden.
 There’s a video at the end which you can watch if you like to learn by watching.

 This is Salvia officinalis (with the lavender flower) or Culinary sage which is perennial here in Santa Barbara but an annual in colder climates.
 It is a semi-shrubby (or shrublet if you prefer to call it that), woody salvia which falls into the pruning category 1.
 It’s smaller than the greggi below so I would only cut it back by 6-8″ after flowering.
 Then, you can dry to leaves to use for cooking.